NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Provides practical guidance for conducting an evaluation study from its inception, through the planning stage, to research design, data collection, data analysis and the reporting, dissemination, and application of conclusions.

 Introduces psychological theory, methods, and knowledge to actively analyze and engage problems facing a variety of clients.
-Discusses a variety of organizations including businesses, government, religion, social science, health care, criminal justice, and others.
+Discusses a variety of organizations, including businesses, government, religion, social science, health care, criminal justice, and others.
 Utilizes psychological tools to identify, investigate, and actively seek viable solutions to issues that can be applied by organizations to achieve greater success.
 Requires students to develop, carry out, and professionally present an original research project.
-May be delivered hybrid.
-Lab access fee of $13 applies.

 Introduces students to the field of clinical research.
 Integrates traditional psychological research methods and the area of clinical practice.
 Uses the scientist-practitioner model to demonstrate common research methodologies and examine clinical outcomes.
 Applies quantitative and qualitative methods in a clinical setting.
 Focuses on determining the effectiveness of therapeutic process and outcome using research.

 Provides students with an understanding of the field of academic/career advising and what it means to be a scholar and practitioner within the field.
 Engages in scholarly study of academic advising literature, discussion of advising theory and practice, observation of academic advising sessions, and interviews with advisors.
 Provides knowledge of advising theory and practice, an understanding of student development theory, and an increase in the knowledge and skills needed to advise students effectively.